 - Difficulty: Easy | Distance: 1.6 km loop

 I felt a connection to Edith Cavell on my first visit, and it still astounds me today.
 Less visited than its more famous attractions to the south, Edith Cavell offers a chance for solitude.
+On a clear day, its 3,353 meter peak is visible from Jasper town.

 Named after a British nurse who helped hundreds of soldiers escape during World War I, she was executed for her crimes.
 Later, her body was interned at England’s Norwich Cathedral.

-Today, a roped area prevents visitors from accessing the pond in case of another glacier collapse.
+In 2012, 70% of Ghost Glacier collapsed, flooding the valley and destroying trails.
+Today, a roped-off area keeps visitors from the pond in case of another collapse.

 Edith Cavell Meadows